2 Day Developer > Using Triggers > Overview of Triggers > When Is a Trigger Fired?

 A trigger is fired based on a triggering statement, which specifies:

 The SQL statement or the system event, database event, or DDL event that fires the trigger body.
-The options include DELETE
+The options include DELETE, INSERT, and UPDATE.
+One, two, or all three of these options can be included in the triggering statement specification.

 The table, view, database, or schema associated with the trigger.